IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 components need to be installed and configured.
 This includes R, rApache and a collection of required third-party R packages.
-The installation steps for these components are described in the individual sections of the document below.
+The installation steps for these components are described in the individual sections of the document.

 .. contents:: |toctitle|
   :local: